abailoni/latent_instance_masks/README.md

-# Training Latent Single-Instance Masks
+# Training Latent Single-Instance Masks (LSIM)

+To be continued...